admin-shell-io/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/Property](http://admin-shell.io/aas/2/0/Property) The Property class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## Property/category
+The following categories are defined for properties and multi-language properties: CONSTANT, PARAMETER, and VARIABLE.

+[http://admin-shell.io/aas/2/0/Property/category](http://admin-shell.io/aas/2/0/Property/category) The attribute category of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

+## Property/value
+The value of the property instance.

+ [http://admin-shell.io/aas/2/0/Property/value](http://admin-shell.io/aas/2/0/Property/value) The attribute value of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

-## Property/propertyValueId
+## Property/valueId
  Reference to the global unqiue id of a coded value.

- [http://admin-shell.io/aas/2/0/Property/propertyValueId](http://admin-shell.io/aas/2/0/Property/propertyValueId) The attribute propertyValueId of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.
+ [http://admin-shell.io/aas/2/0/Property/valueId](http://admin-shell.io/aas/2/0/Property/valueId) The attribute valueId of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

 ## Qualifiable
  Additional qualification of a qualifiable element.